veith/flowbased-polymer/docs/content/variables/overview.md

 title: Properties
 weight: 400
 ---
 Sometimes people want to store data in variables/properties.
-It is not necessarily needed for FBP, when your components you are using are designed appropriately.
+It is not necessarily needed for FBP, when the components you are using are designed appropriately.
-But so many users requested this feature.
+But it is not a problem to wire the payload of an event (**e.details**) to a property.